Cyber-attack fighter Bromium raises $40 million in financing

 Its technology protects users with micro "virtual" machines that aim to prevent equipment from getting infected if websites or email are tainted with malicious software.

-Bromium, which has a research facility in Cambridge, England, counts the New York Stock Exchange and Automatic Data Processing Inc among its customers.
+Bromium, which has a research facility in Cambridge, England, counts the New York Stock Exchange <NYX.N), BlackRock Inc and Automatic Data Processing Inc among its customers.